 Non-drug interventions for ADHD include making adjustments in the environment to promote more successful social interactions.
 Such adjustments include creating more structure and encouraging routines.

 Note that children with ADHD need consistent rules that they can easily follow.
-When your child follows rules, he or she should be rewarded.
+When your child follows rules, they should be rewarded.

 Treatments for Adult ADHD